 - You need to have a TinyMDM account.
 If you didn’t sign up to TinyMDM free trial yet, do it now here.

 - Since TinyMDM is officially approved as an Android EMM partner, we’re using the powerful Google EMM API: therefore you’ll need a Gmail or a G Suite account (to register as a company).
-If you don’t have one, you can create one here.

 Before doing anything else, you first have to register your business.